SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

 The upper deck is one of the most prominent outdoor spaces that can be covered by large awnings if required.

 There is an on-deck jacuzzi and an outdoor bar, as well as a generous dining table that can seat even large groups.

 While the yacht’s superstructure is located very close to the bow, there is still a small private deck tucked away below the bridge, which is the ideal place to watch the sunset.

 As a charter yacht SURI carries a great variety of toys and equipment on board and has been described as “the ultimate toy box”, which is just one reason why she charges a premium charter price.

-It goes without saying that there are high-quality snorkelling equipment, scuba diving equipment, fishing supplies and towable toys on board the yacht.
+It goes without saying that there are high-quality snorkeling equipment, scuba diving equipment, fishing supplies, and towable toys on board the yacht.
 More unusual features include four rowing boats and a hovpod hovercraft.

-If all these features aren’t enough to entertain guests, they can utilise one of SURI’s five tenders to go on land excursions or explore shallower waters.
+If all these features aren’t enough to entertain guests, they can utilize one of SURI’s five tenders to go on land excursions or explore shallower waters.

 SURI was launched in 1978 but completely refitted at Yacht Escort Ships boatyard by her owner Richard Kayne for an unknown price.